Participant Terms and Conditions

 - Material that promotes commercial services or products;

-- Proprietary information that you do not have the right to make public;
+- Proprietary or business sensitive information that you do not have the right to make public;

 - Solutions submitted for which you do not hold the copyright or other intellectual property rights; or

 - Personally Identifiable Information (e.g., birthdays, social security numbers, home addresses, home phone numbers).

 INTELLECTUAL PROPERTY RIGHTS IN SOLUTIONS: